crate/getting-started/docs/install-run/basic.rst

 Run
 ===

-There is no need to configure or build anything.
+You do not have to configure or build anything.

 Once unpacked, CrateDB can be started in the foreground like this: